 Grading, coursework requirements

-Final assessment in 3KL220N is a two-week home exam on a pre-assigned topic.
+Final assessment in 3KL220N is a one week home exam on a pre-assigned topic.
 The assignment is distributed at the beginning of the exam.

 The exam is comprised of a written paper of 3000 words (plus minus 20%).